kdadler/slate/source/includes/_negotiationProducts.md

 # Basket Products (Negotiation Products)

-This is essentially a join entity between products and negotiations.
-THe only interaction with this entity is via a bulk update subresource.

-## Available Verbs

 > Path

 ```
 /negotiation-products/bulk
 ```

+This is essentially a join entity between products and negotiations.
+THe only interaction with this entity is via the bulk update subresource.
+For all other actions, requests must be made to the negotiation product price endpoints.

+## Available Verbs

 * POST